Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Iran’s conventional military capabilities continue to improve.
 Naval forces are adding new ships and submarines while expanding bases in the Gulf of Oman, the Persian Gulf, and the Caspian Sea.
 In addition, Iran continues to expand the breadth of its naval operations.
 Iran deploys naval ships into the Gulf of Aden and the Arabian Sea for counter-piracy operations and, in 2011 and 2012, deployed two separate groups to the Mediterranean Sea, right off the coast of Israel.

 In early 2012, the Islamic Revolutionary Guard Corps (IRGC) Ground Resistance Forces conducted a series of exercises in northeastern and central Iran.
-The exercises were the first significant exercises conducted by the IRGC-GRF since its reorganization in 2008.
-The exercises consisted of combined-arms maneuvers and were meant to show the unit’s offensive and defensive capabilities (Annual Report on Military Power of Iran, Pentagon, January 2013).
+The exercises were the first significant exercises undertaken by the IRGC-GRF since its reorganization in 2008.
+They consisted of combined-arms maneuvers to demonstrate the unit’s offensive and defensive capabilities (Annual Report on Military Power of Iran, Pentagon, January 2013).

 Infantry